Linear Aggregation in Tree-based Estimators

-We also find that in each of the trees there is a subgroup of units that have voted in at least two out of the three recorded primary elections.
-As expected, for these units, the voting propensity is very high even if they do not receive any of the mailers.
-The treatment effects are very large as well, which is again a bit surprising.
-After all, for a potential voter $i$ who would vote if they did not receive any of the mailers ($Y(0) = 1$), the individual treatment effect, $D_i = Y_i(1) - Y_i(0)$, can only be $0$ or $-1$.
+We also find that there is a subgroup of citizens that have voted in at least two out of the three recorded primary elections (Those falling into Nodes 6 and 7).
+These units have a high voting propensity even if they do not receive any of the mailers.
+The treatment effects are large for this group of high propensity voters.
+In short, these treatments widen disparities in participation by mobilizing high-propensity citizens more than low-propensity citizens.
+This may be surprising because one may not expect a letter in the mail to significantly impact the turnout decisions of voters with a high propensity to vote.

-It is also interesting to see that there are a lot of splits on age at around 53 years.
-Older voters tend to have a much higher baseline turnout of approximately $10\%$.
-The treatment effects here are very heterogeneous: All trees suggest that among voters who voted in at least one primary ($\mbox{CPVH} > .5$ or $\mbox{CVH} > 2.5$),\footnote{Since there have been only two general elections reported, a potential voter with $\mbox{CVH} > 2.5$ implies that they must have voted in at least one primary.} the treatment effects of the different mailers appear to be pretty similar for the two age groups.
-On the contrary, for potential voters who voted in one general election, but never in a primary, the trees suggest that the treatment effect of the SE and NE mailers is larger for younger voters.
+It turns out that substantive researchers have reached the same conclusion previously using heuristic methods that rely on substantive knowledge for selecting subgroups \citep[e.g.,][]{enos2014increasing}.
+We were able to find the results using an algorithmic approach.